 Judges are public officials given authority to hear, determine, and preside over legal matters in courts.
-While becoming a judge is a very competitive process, it is possible if you gain certain qualifications and skills.
+But getting there is a journey of its own.
+While becoming a judge is a very competitive process, it is achievable with certain qualifications and skills.
 This page guides you through the Judicial Appointments Commission, the selecting body for judicial roles, the responsibilities you’ll be given and salaries you should expect once you become a judge.

-The role of a judge is to listen to evidence provided by witnesses, barristers or solicitors in Court, and to rule on cases based on their interpretation of the law and personal judgement.
+The role of a judge is to listen to evidence provided by witnesses, barristers, and solicitors in Court, and to rule on cases based on their interpretation of the law and personal judgement.
 A judge is expected to conduct a trial impartially and to ensure that all Court proceedings are lawful and conducted in an orderly manner.
+Being a judge and making these kinds of decisions is an immense responsibility.

 Once a trial starts, and as a Court case progresses, a judge will enforce Court procedure, and analyse and interpret evidence.
-Throughout a case a judge acts as an impartial mediator.
+Throughout a case a judge acts as an impartial mediator between the defendant, the claimant, and their representatives.

-Where a jury is involved, for example in criminal cases, a judge will support the arrangement of a hearing by keeping the jury informed of the proceedings, ensuring that witnesses and defendants provide effective accounts, and controlling solicitors/barristers.
+Where a jury is involved, for example in criminal cases, a judge will support the arrangement of a hearing by keeping the jury informed of the proceedings, ensuring that witnesses and defendants provide effective accounts, and guiding the solicitors and barristers.

-After submissions have been presented by both sides in a case, the judge is responsible for summing up the arguments of both parties, and informing the jury of the law on the charges made and what the prosecution must prove to make the jury sure of the case.
+After submissions have been presented by both sides in a case, the judge is responsible for summing up the arguments of both parties, and informing the jury of the law on the charges made and what the prosecution must prove to aid the jury in making their decision.

 A judge will remind the jury of the key points in the case, highlighting the strengths and weaknesses of each side’s argument.
 The judge will then dismiss the jury to deliberate a verdict.